microsoft/AzureTRE/docs/quickstart.md

 ### Log into your chosen Azure subscription

-Login and select the azure subscription you wish to deploy to:
+Login and select the Azure subscription you wish to deploy to:

 ```cmd
 az login